rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 corona virus sports
 corona virus economy/banks/stock market corona virus hospitals

+### FUTURE STUFF
+* Try cosine distances
+* try other dimension reduction methods / kitne dimensions
+* try miniBatch
+* phrases like boris and johnson should be treated as one.
+* remove things like "bbc", "via" etc....
+* try optics instead of dbscan

 ### CHANGES:
 1. Collected data as above because the general form gave very generic data, and often very slangy/ useless tweets like "brexit." "gone" that are created because we remove all pics, websites, user mentions.